AlibabaCloudDocs/ddos/intl.en-US/Anti-DDoS Pro & Premium User Guide/Protection settings/Protection for website services/Configure blocked regions for domain names.md

 -   A website is added to Anti-DDoS Pro or Anti-DDoS Premium and is associated with an instance that uses the enhanced function plan.
 For more information, see [Add a website](/intl.en-US/Anti-DDoS Pro & Premium User Guide/Provisioning/Use domains/Add a website.md).
 -   Mitigation is enabled in the latest version of Anti-DDoS Pro or Anti-DDoS Premium.

 If you configure an Anti-DDoS Pro or Anti-DDoS Premium instance to protect your websites and most requests are sent from regions inside China to your instance, you can block requests from regions outside China.
 You can also block other regions based on your requirements.
-To block regions, you only need to enable this feature and specify the regions that you want to block.
+To block regions, you need only to enable this feature and specify the regions that you want to block.

 Precautions

 -   This feature is supported only for websites.
 We recommend that you configure traffic block policies on the Protection for Infrastructure tab to protect non-website assets.
 For more information, see [Configure diversion from the origin server](/intl.en-US/Anti-DDoS Pro & Premium User Guide/Protection settings/Protection for infrastructure/Configure diversion from the origin server.md) and [Configure blocked regions](/intl.en-US/Anti-DDoS Pro & Premium User Guide/Protection settings/Protection for infrastructure/Configure blocked regions.md).
 Only Anti-DDoS Pro supports diversion from the origin server.
 -   The specified blocked regions take effect only on domain names.
-If you want to block regions for individual domain names, you must specify the regions you want to block for each domain name separately.
+If you want to block regions for individual domain names, you must separately specify the regions you want to block for each domain name.
--   This feature only identifies and filters requests from IP addresses that are in the blocked regions.
+-   This feature identifies and filters only requests from IP addresses that are in the blocked regions.
 It cannot reduce the volume of traffic.

 1. Log on to the [Anti-DDoS Pro console](https://yundun.console.aliyun.com/?p=ddoscoo).